kevgo/text-runner/textrun-action/README.md

 ### action/name-full

-This action verifies the documented name of an exported action.
-In our example, we would use it like this:
+The <b textrun="action/name-full">action/name-full</b> action verifies the documented name of an exported action.
+In our example, we would use it like
+this:

 <a textrun="run-in-textrunner">